How to Apply as a First-Year Student

 Note: all enrolled first-year students will need to supply an official final high school transcript with graduation date or the equivalent before the start of classes.

-Standardized test scores are optional for most first-year students applying for admission in Spring 2022, Fall 2022 and Spring 2023.
+Standardized test scores, while helpful, are optional for most first-year students applying for admission in Spring 2024 and Fall 2024.
 Applicants for the Guaranteed Entrance Program to Upstate Medical and home-schooled applicants must submit test scores.
 Read more about our test-optional policy here.

 Test scores can be submitted on your official high school transcript or from the appropriate testing agency.